 Overseer helpdesk is available for any questions that are not listed on the support page.
 You can log your request through the user portal or email us at firstname.lastname@example.org.
 Please note, we do not provide an advice service.
 We aim to respond to emails within 24 hours, unless it is a weekend or public holiday.

 What computer equipment do I need when using Overseer?

 OverseerFM is an online application, so you can use it from any computer with internet access.
-Requirements for the legacy OVERSEER Nutrient Budgets standalone application are listed on our support page.

 Can I get training to use Overseer?